iann0036/aws-account-controller/README.md

 * Close the account
 * Remove the account from Organizations

-The above process typically takes approximately 3 minutes.
+The above process takes approximately 3 minutes.

 Note that an account is required to have existed for 7 days or more to be successfully removed from Organizations.